sdz14/GEO2441/README.md

 The first task will be to derive both of the vegetation indices, create a landcover map for your chosen country and then proceed to plot the two vegetation indices against each other to identify their (if any) relationship.

-* Fire up Google Earth Engine by clicking *[here](https://code.earthengine.google.com/)*, log in and you will be greeted with a, hopefully, familiar sight.
+* Fire up Google Earth Engine by clicking *[here](https://code.earthengine.google.com/)*.
+Log in and you will be greeted with a, hopefully, familiar sight.

 * We will need to import the country dataset.
 Luckily, Google Earth Engine provides the The United States Office of the Geographer's "LSIB: Large Scale International Boundary Polygons" dataset for us.
 Go ahead and import the dataset by: